 When forced with having to buy these items, buy from your local butcher.
 They aren’t mass produced and packaged for shelf life and contain less harmful ingredients.
 When that isn’t an option, go nitrate + preservative free when you can.

 Next, is sugar.

-While it’s not classified as a carcinogen (yet), oncologists use sugar to detect cancer cells during testing and scans.
-Which to me speaks volumes.
+While it’s not classified as a carcinogen (yet), oncologists use sugar to detect cancer cells during testing and scans which to me speaks volumes.

-I’ll repeat that, but in a different way.
-Oncologists use scans to detect cancer cells in human bodies.
 There are two types of scans.
 CT scans with contrast, and CT scans without it.
 For a scan with contrast, patients are injected with dye so doctors can see if and where there are cancer cells present.
 Sugar is an ingredient in that dye.
 Why?
 Because the cancer cells react so strongly to it that the cells light up like Christmas trees.

 The truth is, we all have cancer cells – our bodies fight them every day.
 Our food isn’t just something for us to eat, it’s what we choose to fuel our cells with.
 Some cells regenerate as quickly as a few months, where others take years.
 At some point, we literally are what we eat.
 Eat crap, get crap.
 That being said, sugar and food products with corn syrup as an ingredient, are the most harmful foods we can eat.